edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 Use the cursor keys to select and open Interfacing Options, then select Camera, and follow the prompt to enable the camera.
 Reboot the Raspberry Pi.

 ## Deployment

 > **If you want to test the model as it is without any modification, jump to the [Run Inferencing](#run-inferencing) section.**

-Once the project is cloned locally in the Raspberry Pi, you can download the project model from Edge Impulse Studio by navigating to the **Dashboard** section and downloading the **MetaTF** `.fbz` file.
+Once the project is cloned locally on the Raspberry Pi, you can download the project model from Edge Impulse Studio by navigating to the **Dashboard** section and downloading the **MetaTF** `.fbz` file.

 ![Downloading the project model](../.gitbook/assets/fomo-stock-tracker-brainchip/model-download.png)